-Explain to your students that on Titanic, passengers could book passage in the first class, second class, or third class cabins.
+Explain to your students that on Titanic, passengers could book passage in the first-class, second-class, or third-class cabins.
 You may want to share with them what it would cost in each class in today's dollars and provide concrete examples of what has a comparable cost today: First Class Deluxe Parlor Suite = \$103,000; Second Class Ticket = \$57,200; Third Class Berth = \$900.
-Students learn more about some of the most elite First Class passengers in Lesson 7.
+Let students know that when they visit the Titanic Exhibition, they will see both a First Class and a Third Class cabin.